SQUID: Faster Analytics via Sampled Quantile Estimation: Introduction

-Next, we focus on the specific task of finding the heavy hitter flows in weighted streams.
-In this task, we use our techniques in conjunction with a Cuckoo hashing data structure and get an algorithm that is faster and more accurate than the state of the art.
-We compare with the state of the art algorithm for weighted heavy hitters called Sampled Median (SMED)~\cite{IMSUM}.
+Next, we focus on the specific task of finding the heavy hitter elements in weighted streams.
+In this task, we use our techniques in conjunction with a Cuckoo hashing data structure and get an algorithm that is faster and more accurate than the state-of-the-art.
+The state-of-the-art algorithm for weighted heavy hitters is called Sampled MEDian (SMED)~\cite{IMSUM}, it periodically finds an exact percentile and then deletes all smaller valued elements.
 Compared with SMED, we have several improvements; first, our data structure allows \emph{implicit} deletions which marks counters as available to allocate without deleting their contents.
-This way, flows that were allocated with deleted counters are still tracked until their counter is needed, thus improving the accuracy.
-Second, because of the deletions strategy, our solution does not make a linear pass over the counters, which is SMED's bottleneck, resulting in higher throughput.
-Finally, unlike SMED, which assumes knowing an upper bound on the stream length to determine the number of samples, we design an adaptive algorithm that increases the number of samples over time, while restricting the overall error probability to a user defined parameter $\delta$.
+This way, elements that were allocated with deleted counters are still tracked until their counter is needed, thus improving the accuracy.
+Second, because of the deletions strategy, our solution does not require a linear pass over the counters, which is SMED's bottleneck, resulting in higher throughput.
+Finally, unlike SMED, which assumes knowing an upper bound on the stream length to determine the needed number of samples, we design an adaptive algorithm that increases the number of samples over time while restricting the overall error probability to a user-defined parameter $\delta$.
 Interestingly, we prove that the overall number of samples (corresponding to the amount of work needed by the algorithm) is at most twice that of an optimal algorithm that knows how many times an approximate quantile calculation is needed.
-The benefits over ``assuming'' an upper bound are twofold: If the number of quantile approximations is lower than the upper bound, we can sample fewer elements are get a faster algorithm.
-On the other hand, if the number of quantile operations exceeds the upper bound, we still guarantee the user defined success probability.
-Our algorithms leverage AVX vectorized instructions and lazy deletions to further facilitate the speedup.
-All in all, our new weighted heavy hitter's algorithm \mbox{is currently the fastest in the literature, which makes it attractive for practical deployments.}
+Our algorithms also leverage AVX vectorized instructions~\cite{AVX}, which operate on vectors element-wise concurrently, to facilitate a further speedup.
+All in all, our new weighted heavy hitters algorithm is currently the fastest in the literature, which makes it attractive for practical deployments.